When did Hollywood decline?

 Q: Can Hollywood make a comeback?

-A: It is possible for Hollywood to regain its former glory adapting to the changing landscape.
-Embracing new technologies, diversifying content, and fostering international collaborations could help revitalize the industry.
+A: It is possible for Hollywood to regain its former glory.
+By adapting to the changing landscape and embracing new technologies, the industry can reinvent itself and recapture the attention of audiences worldwide.

 In conclusion, Hollywood’s decline began in the early 21st century due to the rise of digital streaming platforms and increased global competition.
 However, it is important to note that this decline does not necessarily equate to a decline in the quality or influence of movies.
-Hollywood still holds a significant place in the entertainment industry, and with strategic adaptations, it has the potential to make a comeback.
+Hollywood still holds immense potential and can make a comeback embracing innovation and adapting to the evolving entertainment landscape.